 El Scorcho´s Bildkompositionen sind ein phantastischer Mix aus Zerstörung und Ironie.
 Noch nie zuvor wurden Halluzinationen von Mördern, Sektenführern und Attentätern so bedrohlich- und gleichzeitig so faszinierend dargestellt.

 El Scorcho, Jahrgang 1973, arbeitet als freiberuflicher Maler und Grafiker.
 Seit frühester Kindheit ist Scorcho immer wieder zu Besuch bei seinen Verwandten in Kalifornien.
-Alle seine Werke sind stark von hispanischen Einflüssen geprägt; zwischen San Diego, Long Beach und Sacramento macht er seine Erfahrungen mit der damals zeitgenössischen Low Brow Art und kalifornischen Graffiti Kunst.
+Alle seine Werke sind stark von hispanischen Einflüssen geprägt; zwischen San Diego, Long Beach und Sacramento macht er seine Erfahrungen mit der damals zeitgenössischen Low Brow Art und kalifornischen Comic Kunst.

 Er wurde im ersten Quartal 2016 in den BBK [Bundesverband bildender Künstler] aufgenommen.